yuejiaointel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 - Categorical features are not supported for conversion and prediction.
 - Multioutput models are not supported for conversion and prediction.
-- SHAP values can be calculated for regression models only.

 Examples